Structures in higher-order quantum correlations due to non-spatial symmetries: Introduction

 Nonlinear spectroscopy is a widely used approach to extracting correlations.
-However, it can access only one type of CTOCs in each order, namely, $\Tr{[{\mathbb B}^{+}_{n+1}{\mathbb B}^{-}_{n}\cdots{\mathbb B}^{-}_{2}{\mathbb B}^{-}_{1}\hat{\rho}_{\rm B}]}= \left(-i\right)^n\left\langle \left[\left[\left[\hat{B}_{n+1},\hat{B}_{n}\right],\ldots,\hat{B}_2\right], \hat{B}_1\right]\right\rangle$ (which involves only time-ordered commutators between the system operators) in the $n$-th order nonlinear response.
-This limitation is due to the fact that under the driving of a ``classical force'' $f(t)$ coupled to a ``displacement'' operator $\hat{B}(t)$, the evolution (and hence response) of a quantum system is governed by the commutator $-i\left[f(t)\hat{B}(t),\hat{\rho}_{\rm B}\right]=-if(t)\left[\hat{B}(t),\hat{\rho}_{\rm B}\right]$.
-Noise spectroscopy~\cite{crooker2004spectroscopy, liu2010dynamics, PhysRevA.93.033814,sinitsyn2016theory} is another method to measure the CTOCs, but it can access only those involving solely anti-commutators (corresponding to correlations of classical noises).
-Though in systems at thermal equilibrium, the dissipation-fluctuation theorem can relate the two types of CTOCs in the second order~\cite{kubo1966fluctuation}, and it can be generalized to relate a small subset of higher-order correlations~\cite{PhysRevA.86.043818}, the conventional nonlinear spectroscopy and the noise spectroscopy are insufficient to extract the full set of CTOCs in general.
-It is recently demonstrated that the quantum sensing approach can be used to extract the full set of CTOCs, which is called quantum nonlinear spectroscopy (QNS)~\cite{PhysRevLett.123.050603, PhysRevLett.132.200802, meinel2022quantum, cheung2023quantum}.
-Yet OTOCs are not directly measurable since they are not involved in the dynamics of the system.
-The (approximate) extraction of OTOCs requires (approximately) time-reversed evolution, which imposes a substantial experimental challenge for studying many-body systems~\cite{garttner2017measuring, PhysRevX.9.021061, PhysRevLett.128.140601, PhysRevA.108.062608}.
+However, it can access only one type of CTOCs in each order, namely, $\left\langle i^{n} \left[\left[\left[\hat{B}_{n+1},\hat{B}_{n}\right],\ldots,\hat{B}_2\right], \hat{B}_1\right]\right\rangle$ (which involves only time-ordered commutators between the operators) in the $n$-th order nonlinear response.
+This limitation is due to the fact that under the driving of a ``classical force'' $f\left(t\right)$ coupled to a ``displacement'' operator $\hat{B}\left(t\right)$, the evolution (and hence response) of a quantum system (described by a state $\hat\rho$) is governed by the commutator $-i\left[f\left(t\right)\hat{B}\left(t\right),\hat{\rho}\right]=-if\left(t\right)\left[\hat{B}\left(t\right),\hat{\rho}\right]$.
+Noise spectroscopy~\cite{crooker2004spectroscopy, liu2010dynamics,sinitsyn2016theory} is another method to measure the CTOCs, but it can access only those involving solely anti-commutators (corresponding to correlations of classical noises).
+In the second order, there are only two types of correlations, corresponding to the commutator and the anti-commutator of two quantities, which can be extracted using linear response and noise spectroscopy, respectively.
+However, in general, conventional nonlinear spectroscopy and noise spectroscopy are insufficient to extract the full set of CTOCs, which has $2^{n-1}$ different types in the $n$-th order corresponding to different concatenations of commutators and anti-commutators of $n$ operators.
+It has recently been demonstrated that the quantum sensing approach can be used to extract the entire set of CTOCs, which is called quantum nonlinear spectroscopy (QNS)~\cite{PhysRevLett.123.050603, PhysRevLett.132.200802, meinel2022quantum}.
+However, there are still $\left(n!-2^{n-1}\right)$ types of $n$-th order OTOCs left beyond direct access because the dynamics of any physical system fulfills the causality and therefore involves only CTOCs.
+The (approximate) extraction of OTOCs requires (approximately) time-reversed evolution, which imposes a substantial experimental challenge for studying many-body systems~\cite{PhysRevX.7.031011,garttner2017measuring, PhysRevX.9.021061, PhysRevLett.128.140601, PhysRevA.108.062608}.